Unique and Cool Places to Eat in Silicon Valley

 There are currently 5 Aqui locations in Silicon Valley, 3 in San Jose, 1 in Campbell, and 1 in Cupertino.
 I normally wouldn’t include a “chain,” but since Aqui is only located within Silicon Valley and it’s awesome, I’m including it!

 Aqui serves Cal-Mex food, with a focus on fresh and organic ingredients.
 They have creative daily specials.
 The food is delicious and inexpensive!
 Entrees average from $15-$20.
-Aqui has a full bar, and their specialty cocktail is an Industrial Strength Swirl Margarita for under $10.
+Aqui has a full bar, and their specialty cocktail (generally served with a warning about how strong it is) is an Industrial Strength Swirl Margarita for under $10.

 The restaurants are decorated in a fun Mexican Cantina style.
 Most Aquis have outdoor seating as well.